BachiLi/redner/README.md

 redner is tested under MacOS with clang 7 and Ubuntu with gcc 7.
 In general any compiler with c++14 support should work.

 ## Docker environment
-We provide two dockerfiles for cpu and gpu modes.
+We provide two dockerfiles for cpu and gpu modes: cpu.Dockerfile and gpu.Dockerfile.

 **Unfortunately, for the gpu dockerfile, we cannot provide a Docker image due to the NVIDIA Optix license.** Users need to agree the license and download [it](https://developer.nvidia.com/optix) to `dockerfiles/dependencies/`.
 Note that, the dockerfiles have `OPTIX_VERSION=5.1.0`.
 Remember to change it in the dockerfiles if you use a different version of Optix,